 For details on addiction-related interventions or collaborations, please contact our domain expert Severin Haug firstname.lastname@example.org.

-Publisher: Center for Digital Health Interventions, Chair of Operations Management at the Institute of Technology Management, University of St. Gallen.
+Publisher: Center for Digital Health Interventions, Chair of Information Management, Department of Technology, Management, and Economics, ETH Zurich.

 Copyright and trademark protection: The entire content of this website and all sub-domains are protected by copyright.
 It is permitted to download or print individual sections, provided legally protected names and authorship are not removed.
 Any use or copying of pictures, graphics or texts on this website shall not be permitted without the express consent of the publisher.
 Any further rights, which are not expressly granted to users, shall be considered not to have been granted.
 The operators of the pages shall endeavor at all times to respect the copyrights of other parties or to make use of in-house and license-free work.
 Any other product and company names mentioned on this website may be protected company names or brands of third parties.